Kyuu-Ji/htb-write-up/enterprise/write-up-enterprise.md

 The ARP table can be checked with `ip neigh` and it has two IP addresses 172.17.0.1 & 172.17.0.2.

-In the WordPress configuration file _/var/www/html/wp-config.php_ is a password that could be used to pivot to the database server that also holds the database tables of **Joomla**:
+In the WordPress configuration file _/var/www/html/wp-config.php_ is a password that could be used to pivot to the database server that also has the database of **Joomla**:
 ```markdown
 /** MySQL database username */
 define('DB_USER', 'root');